Sonic the Hedgehog: Merchandise

 Licensed Sonic merchandise includes books, clothing, soundtracks, board games, and toys such as figures and plushes.
 By 2004, the Sonic the Hedgehog franchise had generated more than in licensed merchandise sales.
 Sega and McDonald's collaborated for Sonic-themed Happy Meal promotions in 1994 for Sonic 3 and in 2004 for Sonic Heroes.
 Sonic was the first video game franchise promoted in McDonald's, and over 50 million Sonic Happy Meal toys were sold worldwide.
 A million pairs of Sonic trousers were sold by 1996.

 First4Figures has produced a large number of vinyl and resin Sonic figures since 2008.
 In January 2012, Sega and RHM Solutions opened an online Sonic store, while PlayStation Gear began selling Sonic items in December 2017.
 Sega and The Lego Group collaborated to produce a Green Hill Zone Lego set in 2021, after it was suggested on Lego Ideas in 2019.
 This was followed by the launch of a full Lego Sonic the Hedgehog theme in 2023.
 In 2025, Magic: The Gathering cards themed after Sonic were released as part of the Secret Lair series.

 Events

 On June 23, 2021, to celebrate Sonic the Hedgehogs 30th anniversary, Sega presented the concert Sonic the Hedgehog 30th Anniversary Symphony as a free live stream on YouTube and Twitch, starring performances of orchestral arrangements of Sonics music by Prague Philharmonic Orchestra and pop rock arrangements by the Tomoya Ohtani Band and Crush 40, with Nathan Sharp as guest singer.
-The concert would become the start of Sonic Symphony, a tour, with its first live concert on October 12, 2022 at the 2022 Brasil Game Show and more concerts in late 2023 and 2024 as the Sonic Symphony World Tour.
+The concert would become the start of Sonic Symphony, a tour, with its first live concert on October 12, 2022 at the 2022 Brasil Game Show and more concerts in late 2023, 2024, and 2025 as the Sonic Symphony World Tour.
+The next concert tour, Sonic Live in Concert, for Sonics 35th anniversary, is set to premiere on September 20, 2026 in Spokane, Washington, and continue throughout 2026 and 2027 with shows in the US, UK and Canada.

+Podcast

+Sonic the Hedgehog Presents: The Chaotix Casefiles is an audio drama podcast co-produced by Sega of America and Realm and started on January 27, 2026.
+Featuring the voice actors from the games, the podcast follows Team Chaotix solving a case in the style of noir detective dramas.